 Choate Ultimate Sniper Stock for Remington 700 Long Action

-We predict that the Choate Ultimate Sniper stock will be a benchmark for sniper rifle stocks in the near future.
+The Choate Ultimate Sniper stock is a benchmark for sniper rifle stocks.
 It has features that the hand laid fiberglass/Kevlar stock makers cannot incorporate into their stocks.
-What Choate have done is eliminate most of the expensive hand labor and passed the savings onto you.
+What Choate has done is eliminate most of the expensive hand labor and passed the savings onto you.

 The Ulitimate Sniper's tri rail allows many accessories to be placed on your rifle.
 Choate furnishes this stock with a solid steel bar with a detachable sling swivel stud installed.
 This is for mounting of a Harris bipod.
 Many other accessories may be mounted on this bar.
 The tri bar has a quick detach thumb screw.